Wedding Cake Flavors: 2025 Guide to Best Options

 • Challenging vegan: Vanilla, white cake (subtle flavors highlight ingredient differences)

 Bakeries specializing in dietary restrictions typically provide better results than general bakeries adding special options.
-Dedicated gluten-free facilities eliminate cross-contamination risks important for celiac guests (Brides 2024)6.
+Dedicated gluten-free facilities eliminate cross-contamination risks important for celiac guests2.
 Vegan specialists develop proprietary techniques producing superior texture.

 Order dietary-restricted cakes from separate bakeries if needed.
 Combining orders doesn't reduce costs significantly, and specialist bakeries deliver better quality.
 Allocate dietary cakes as specific tiers or supplement with dedicated small cakes for restricted guests.